-Grade 8 Social Studies (US History from the early colonial period through
+Grade 8 Social Studies

-Reconstruction)
+(US History from the early colonial period through Reconstruction)

 What's next?
-World Geography, PreAP World Geography, AP Human Geography or World
+World Geography, World Geography H/PreAP, Human Geography AP or

-History PreAP
+World History H/PreAP

-This course focuses on the beginning of America through the era of Reconstruction.
+This course focuses on the early colonial period through Reconstruction.
 Students will be introduced to the social, cultural, political, and economic happenings, which shaped early America.
-Studies will focus on contributions of various early groups and the basic elements of United States citizenship, including introduction to the Constitution, the structure and function of our national government, and the implications of the Bill of Rights.
+Studies will focus on contributions of various early groups and the basic elements of United States citizenship, including an introduction to the Constitution, the structure and function of our national government, and Bill of Rights.
 The concept of America as a pluralistic society and the elements of geography, which are necessary for a better understanding of the historical content, are an integral part of this course.